Legislative Internship Position Details

 Interns with the Supreme Court work in the Executive Division, with the Legislative Group of the Administrative Office, assisting with judicial department legislation.
-Duties include attendance at court and legislative committee meetings and hearings; assisting the Legislative Group in preparing, testifying, researching and tracking legislation with impact on the courts; acting as a liaison to the Legislature; and communicating with judges and administrative staff on legislative activity.
-Interns will be required to prepare written materials (e.g., fact sheets, legislative summaries and letters) and make oral presentations on legislation to court committees and staff.
+Duties include attendance at court and legislative committee meetings and hearings; assisting the Legislative Group in preparing, testifying, researching, and tracking legislation with an impact on the courts; acting as a liaison to the Legislature, and communicating with judges and administrative staff on legislative activity.
+Interns will be required to prepare written materials (e.g., fact sheets, legislative summaries, and letters) and make oral presentations on legislation to court committees and staff.
 Interns will also lobby legislators on select proposals.
-This position requires research, writing and word processing skills as well as strong communication and organizational skills.
+This position requires research, writing, and word processing skills as well as strong communication and organizational skills.

 Arizona Governor’s Office

 Interns in the Governor’s Office become an integral part of Governor Doug Ducey’s executive team and gain an unparalleled, fast-paced experience in state government.
 Interns track legislation as it is heard in committee, discussed in caucus, debated on the floor of the House of Representatives and the Senate, and finally as it makes its way to the Governor’s desk.
 Interacting closely with Governor’s staff and policy advisors, interns report back their daily findings at the Legislature, playing an important role in the process that decides whether or not the Governor signs or vetoes a bill.

 Note: This internship has been canceled during the 2020-21 academic year due to COVID-19.